Ida Faubert: Biography

-Ida Faubert was born on 14 February 1882, in Port-au-Prince.
+Ida Faubert was born on 14 February 1882, in Port-au-Prince, Haiti.
 She was the daughter of Haitian president Lysius Salomon and a French mother, Florentine Potiez.
 When Faubert was six years old, political events forced her father out of office and her family to expatriate to France.
-Her father’s death followed that year.
-Ida Faubert, placed in the care of her mother’s family, was sent to a convent boarding school like many elite girls of her time.
-She grew up in France’s Belle Époque, a period of flourishing arts in a stable Europe, and as a young woman entered Paris’s artistic and cultural circles.
-An early romance met her family’s disapproval for racial reasons.
+Her father's death followed that year.
+Ida Faubert, placed in the care of her mother's family, was sent to a convent boarding school like many elite girls of her time.
+She grew up in France’s Belle Époque, a period of flourishing arts in a stable Europe, and as a young woman entered Paris's artistic and cultural circles.
+An early romance met her family's disapproval for racial reasons.
 She went on to marry and quickly divorce Léonce Laraque.
 The couple had a daughter, Jacqueline, who died as an infant and to whom Faubert would dedicate elegiac poems.

 In 1903, while in her early 20s, Faubert returned to Haiti, where she made an impression on members of Port-au-Prince’s cultural elite and privileged classes with her charm, verse, and lineage.
 The country’s elite class produced, through resources, venues, and social connections, the published writers of her day, and Faubert was well situated as an emerging poet in Haiti.
-Literary scholar Omise’eke Natasha Tinsley (2010) notes that for Haitian women writers then, there existed two distinct channels of circulation of texts: newly founded women’s literary circles, with their own literary reviews, and the male-dominated literary journals and movement La Géneration de la Ronde.
+Literary scholar Omise'eke Natasha Tinsley (2010) notes that for Haitian women writers then, there existed two distinct channels of circulation of texts: newly founded women’s literary circles, with their own literary reviews, and the male-dominated literary journals and movement La Géneration de la Ronde.

 Named after the journal La Ronde, this influential movement, of which Faubert was a part, flourished between 1898 and the 1920s.
 Literary scholars Raphaël Berrou and Pradel Pompilus (1975) note that its poets pursued and articulated the need for a universal lyric, one that would place Haitian literature in the perceived larger stream of Francophone, particularly French, letters.
-The movement’s novelists and dramaturgs, they add, addressed in their work customs and concerns closer to home.
+The movement's novelists and dramaturgs, they add, addressed in their work customs and concerns closer to home.
 Prominent poetic themes evident in the work of both men and women included love, melancholy, death, and religious and spiritual concerns.

-Faubert’s carefully wrought poems contained these leitmotifs, as well as a subtle style, and began to appear in Haitian journals in 1912.
+Faubert's carefully wrought poems contained these leitmotifs, as well as a subtle style, and began to appear in Haitian journals in 1912.
 It is possible that she published earlier poems under a pen name, adopting a strategy not unusual for Haitian women writers of the time.
 Faubert was among the rare Haitian women writers whose work appeared under her own name in Haiti.
 Her male Géneration de la Ronde contemporaries included poets Etzer Vilaire, Georges Sylvain, Louis Borno, Seymour Pradel, Charles Moravia, and Léon Laleau.